🌍ap world history: modern review

 The Sepoy Rebellion had profound consequences for colonial India.
 Its suppression led to significant changes in British policies and attitudes towards India.
 In 1858, control of India transferred from the East India Company to the British Crown, initiating direct rule by Britain known as the Raj.
 This marked a new era in Indo-British relations and laid the groundwork for an intensified period of nationalist movements within India that would eventually lead to its independence in 1947.
 Moreover, it influenced imperial policies globally as European powers sought to avoid similar rebellions in their own colonies.

-"South Asia and Sepoy Rebellion" appears in:
+"South Asia and Sepoy Rebellion" also found in: